perossing/iAMart-hugo/content/articles/one-more-test-article.md

   - painting
 picture: /images/uploads/pigment-codes.jpg
 ---
-When the articles archetype is set with the default type = "article", the articles list template will show a listing for new articles!
+When the articles archetype is set with the default type = "article", the articles list template should show a listing for new articles -- _Still working on getting archetypes set up properly to make this happen!_